+This course explores advanced practice nursing and its history.
+Students examine interdisciplinary collaboration and leadership roles to enhance communication in the healthcare environment.
+Students participate in activities related to role transition, scope of practice, professional organizations, and community health improvement.
 This course explores the history of advanced practice nursing roles in the current socio-political environment, preparing students to serve in a leadership role in interdisciplinary team and to shape the delivery of effective health care to families.
 Application of communication methods, community assessment strategies, and epidemiological principles are utilized.
-Students will complete a local Community Assessment including all aspects of the current healthcare delivery system.
+Students will complete a local Gommunity Assessment including all aspects of the current healthcare delivery system.